Rezza14/Rezza14/README.md

 in a nutshell, my name’s Rezza.
 I currently live in Kepanjen, Malang, Jawa Timur, Indonesia.

-I’m a student from SMKN 4 Malang.
+I’m a student from SMKN 4 Malang and I'm a web developer.
+Currently I'm focusing in back end development with Laravel.

 - 😄 Pronouns: he/him